remiteeple/your-first-minute-on-a-server/README.md

 # Introduction :handshake:

 This guide is split into **4 sections**.
 Each section can be used independently of one another and will provide explanations as to what each step does.
 I've catered this guide to Ubuntu / Debian architecture but many of the principles and configurations will work on any Linux Distribution.
-If you plan to have your server be internet facing then this guide is a good baseline for security.
+If you plan to have your server be internet-facing then this guide is a good baseline for security.

 **System Hardening**